Hire FinTech Integration Engineers for Financial Services

 Fintech integration engineers should have skills like API integration, webhook handling, and payment systems knowledge.
 Experience with idempotency, retries, and reconciliation also matters.

-The cost to hire a fintech integration engineer depends on experience and location.
+The cost depends on experience and location.
 Senior engineers with fintech-specific experience typically command higher rates due to scarcity.
-At Trio, our nearshore and offshore fintech developers go for between $40 and $90 per hour.
+At Trio, our nearshore and offshore fintech developers run $40 to $90 per hour.

-To hire a fintech integration engineer, you need to prioritize candidates with real provider experience.
-Look for people who’ve worked with Stripe, Plaid, or similar systems in production.
-Hiring through a dedicated fintech staff augmentation partner like Trio means you can avoid a technical interview, as developers are already vetted.
+Prioritize candidates with real provider experience, people who’ve worked with Stripe, Plaid, or similar systems in production.
+Hiring through a dedicated fintech staff augmentation partner like Trio means the technical vetting is already done.

 A fintech integration engineer handles connecting your product to financial APIs and providers.
 They ensure payments, banking data, and onboarding flows work reliably in real-world conditions.